HVAC Contractors in Bakersfield, CA

 When buying a HVAC system, consider asking these questions of each respective dealer, then compare the answers.

 What brand is best for me?
 This depends on the size of the property.
 Many HVAC systems have similar safety features and compressors and offer similar choices in efficiency level.
-All brands should last between 15 to 20 years.
+All of the best furnace brands or top AC brands should last between 15 to 20 years.
 The SEER and HSPF ratings are a factor as the higher the ratings, the better the efficiency, and the higher the system cost.

 Will I save money on my utility bill with a new HVAC?
 This depends on the SEER and HSPF ratings, whether or not the system is properly installed by a certified contractor, if insulation needs replacing, and if the ductwork is secure and not leaking.